 Artist exploring the self care, new food and wellness industries.

 My name is Diana Gheorghiu.
 I am a Romanian visual artist living and working in the Netherlands.
 I graduated in 2019 from the Royal Academy of Art in The Hague, within the Photography department.
 My output comprises computer-generated characters - almost always female-presenting, stemming from my experiences as a woman - which are framed within static images, videos, and installations.
 They are usually taking care of themselves in a detached manner, their bodies contorting, being deformed, and performing themselves.
-Their dissociated selves illustrate a form of personhood that has subsumed the body to a regime of controls in the face of an uncertain world.
+Their dissociated selves illustrate a form of personhood that has subsumed the body to a regimes of control in the face of an uncertain world.
 I use these computer-generated characters to explore the topics of self-care, new food, and the wellness industry.